projectestac/xtecblocs/src/wp-content/plugins/addthis/readme.txt

-=== Share Buttons by AddThis ===
+=== Smart Website Tools by AddThis ===
-Contributors: srijith.v, solchea, _mjk_, addthis_paul
+Contributors: srijith.v, solchea, _mjk_, addthis_paul, abramsm
-Tags: share, addthis, social, bookmark, sharing, bookmarking, widget,AddThis, addtoany, aim, bookmark, buzz, del.icio.us, Digg,e-mail, email, Facebook, google bookmarks, google buzz, myspace,network, NewsVine, Reddit, Share, share this, sharethis, social, socialize, stumbleupon, twitter, windows live, yahoo buzz, pintrest, widget
+Tags: AddThis, addtoany, bookmark, bookmarking, email, e-mail, sharing buttons, share, share this, facebook, google+, pinterest, instagram, linkedin, whatsapp, social tools, website tools, twitter, content marketing, recommended content, conversion tool, subscription button, conversion tools, email tools, ecommerce tools, social marketing, personalization tools
 Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 4.0
-Stable tag: 3.5.10
+Stable tag: 4.0.1

-AddThis Share Buttons help drive traffic to your site by helping visitors share, bookmark and email your content to over 330 services.
+AddThis provides the best sharing, social, recommended content, and conversion tools to help you make your website smarter.

 == Description ==

+Traditionally known as the “sharing tool”, AddThis has taken website tools to the next level through the creation of recommended content and conversion tools while also streamlining and evolving their suite of social tools, including sharing and following buttons.

-Get more traffic back to your site by installing the AddThis WordPress plugin.
-With AddThis, your users can promote your content by sharing to over 330 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Pinterest, Google+ and LinkedIn).
-We also support address bar sharing in modern browsers.
-Our button is small, unobtrusive, quick to load and recognized all over the web.
+**Social Tools:**  Promote your content easily by sharing to over 330 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Pinterest, Google+, WhatsApp, LinkedIn and more).
+Clean, customizable and simple social buttons are unobtrusive, quick to load and recognized all over the web.

+**Recommended Content Tools:** Keep visitors on your site longer with the use of our recommended content based on what’s trending, giving your user a unique experience and keeps them engaged with your content longer.

+**Conversion Tools:** Reach business goals quickly with the use of our conversion tools, including email subscriptions, event registration and more.

-Optionally, sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.
+**Analytics:** Use the AddThis dashboard to find out how your visitors are sharing content, what content is trending, which services visitors for sharing, how many more followers you’ve gotten, and much, much more.

-We also have plugins available for <a href='http://wordpress.org/extend/plugins/addthis-follow/'>increasing followers on social networks</a>, <a href='http://wordpress.org/extend/plugins/addthis-welcome/'>welcoming users based on social behavior</a>, <a href='http://wordpress.org/extend/plugins/addthis-social-sign-in'>adding social authentication</a> and <a href='http://wordpress.org/extend/plugins/addthis-trending-content/'>showing your trending content</a> to your WordPress blog.

-<a href="http://www.addthis.com/blog">AddThis Blog</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>
+Many of our tools are free, but Pro users get the benefit of exclusive widgets, including mobile-friendly tools and retina display buttons, priority support and deeper analytics.

 == Installation ==